Scry icon

 FeatureScryParsec

-Platforms (client)Mac, Windows, WebMac, Windows, Linux, iOS, Android, Raspberry Pi
+Platforms (client)Mac, Windows, Linux, iOS, Android, WebMac, Windows, Linux, iOS, Android, Raspberry Pi

 Browser client (no install)YesNo — native app required